Billy McKinney Player Props: Yankees vs. Royals

 Billy McKinney At The Plate

-- McKinney has three doubles, a triple, four home runs and four walks while hitting .228.
+- McKinney has three doubles, a triple, five home runs and five walks while hitting .235.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.